riteshsoni10/jenkins_seed_job/README.md

 ## Understanding Jenkinsfile for Pipeline

 In this project, two jenkins pipelines are created for `develop` and `master` branches respectively.
 Jenkins pipeline can be scripted in two ways i.e `scripted` and `declarative` approach.
 The project implements Declarative pipeline to execute different stages.
 The various stages for Production Environment Jenkins Job is explained below.
+The complete Jenkins pipeline script in uploaded in the current respository at location `scripts/jenkins_pipeline`.

 **Stage 1:** Declarative Checkout